dariovas/dai-lab-http-infrastructure/README.md

 docker run --name api-server -d -p 7001:7001 api-server
 ```

-## Reverse proxy
+## Reverse proxy with Traefik
-A reverse proxy with traefik has been implemented in the infrastructure.
+A reverse proxy with Traefik has been implemented in the infrastructure.

 The configuration can be found in the [compose.yaml file](./compose.yaml).

-It include comments explaining the configuration lines for traefik in detail.
+It includes comments explaining the configuration lines for traefik in detail.

 ### Why a reverse proxy is useful to improve the security of the infrastructure
 A reverse proxy can hide the topology and characteristics of the back-end servers by removing the need to expose them direct to Internet.